-Long An Vietnam, an ideal place for road cycling in southern Vietnam is situated in the Mekong Delta Vietnam.
+Long An, an ideal place for road cycling in southern Vietnam is situated in the Mekong Delta region.
 The province is surrounded by Tay Ninh Province and Cambodia on the north, Ho Chi Minh City on east, Tien Giang Province on the south and Dong Thap Province on the west.

-Visitors are attracted to Long An by value of Oc Eo culture that develops on the Mekong Delta from 1st BC to 6th century BC.
+Visitors are attracted to this place by value of Oc Eo culture that develops on the Mekong Delta from 1st BC to 6th century BC.
 12,000 objects of 20 prehistoric monuments and 100 Oc Eo culture relics have been found.
-Beside these, Long An preserves valuable sites including House with Hundred Columns, Rach Coc Fort, Ton Thanh Pagoda.
+Beside these, the province preserves valuable sites including House with Hundred Columns, Rach Coc Fort, Ton Thanh Pagoda.

 Long An weather